gamaral/marshmallow_h/README.md

 ### Raspberry Pi

-If you wish to test out marshmallow_h on the [Raspberry Pi](http://www.raspberrypi.com/), you have two ways of building.
+If you wish to test out marshmallow_h on the [Raspberry Pi](http://www.raspberrypi.com/), you have a few ways of building.

 #### Native